 Once you understand how to identify the opportunities that directly drive ROI, your marketing function can become more accountable and transition into a high-powered revenue machine.

-Rather than focusing on metrics such as CPC or CPL, marketers need to look at revenue-focused metrics such as CPA (Cost Per Acquisition) and ROAS (Return on Ad Spend).
+Rather than focusing on metrics such as CPC or CPL, revenue marketing allows marketers to hone-in on revenue-focused metrics such as CPA (Cost Per Acquisition) and ROAS (Return on Ad Spend).

 Revenue marketing has continued to grow in popularity because marketers who embrace the model have a more significant impact on their organisations and have the skills to leverage the latest marketing technology and use it to drive bottom-line growth, predictably.

-Just to prove just how vital revenue marketing is, I ran an experiment to show why the number of leads generated is usually the wrong number to look at.
+Just to prove just how vital revenue marketing is, we ran an experiment to show why the number of leads generated is usually the wrong number to look at.

 Of the 20 calls, 12 were poor quality, not qualified or unsolicited.

 However, 8 of the calls went on to the demo stage.